team@numberslides.com

 Unfinished rubix cube; Numberslides explains 10 mistakes to avoid when writing your business plan

 Ever written up a business plan and felt something was missing?
 Business plans can be tricky at the best of times, and there are several obstacles you need to overcome before you build your best business plan.
-Before we explore the 10 business plan mistakes that are not all that uncommon, here are three key questions worth answering first:
+Before we explore the 10 business plan mistakes that are not all that uncommon, here are three key questions worth answering first

-3. When do you need to make a business plan?
+Why do you need a business plan?
+What should your business plan look like?
+When do you need to make a business plan?

 Why Do You Need a Business Plan?

+A business plan or pitch deck or playbook—whatever you want to call it—is a vital tool for any founder or a business owner.
 Investors interested in your business, new hires looking to join your team, and—most importantly—you need to see where you are taking your business and how quickly you plan to get there.

 Both investors and new hires want to know that they are signing up to something that not only has potential but has a realistic roadmap to success, as both parties are taking a leap of faith in you and your business.
 For you, the business owner, a good business plan can give you a degree of certainty, a clear direction, and the best chances for your business to survive.